 - He damaged the rifle barrel to escape positive ballistic examination and identification.

-Forensic Evidence Found in Shoot to Thrill Case
+Forensic Evidence Found in Shoot-to-Thrill Case of Ken McLennan

 A. Initial Forensic Evidence at Crime Scene